shacklettbp/madrona/README.md

 **Supported Platforms**
 * Linux, Ubuntu 18.04 or newer
-    * Other distros with recent kernel / GLIBC versions will also work
+    * Other distros with equivalent or newer kernel / GLIBC versions will also work
 * MacOS 13.x Ventura (or newer)
     * Requires full Xcode 14 install (not just Xcode Command Line Tools)
     * Currently no testing / support for Intel Macs